dmorton63/QARMA/docs/VISION.md

-# QuantumOS Vision & Roadmap
+# QARMA Vision & Roadmap

 ## Core Philosophy
-QuantumOS is designed to be a next-generation operating system with deeply integrated AI, quantum computing capabilities, and revolutionary security architecture based on dynamic memory mapping.
+QARMA is designed to be a next-generation operating system with deeply integrated AI, quantum computing capabilities, and revolutionary security architecture based on dynamic memory mapping.

 ---